Entrepreneurship and STEM Education

 STEM Competition: Competitive Events for Students

-The UWG Department of Communication Sciences and Professional Counseling is collaborating with an established medical service program to provide Professional Counseling and Speech Language Pathology students with a service learning and cultural immersion opportunity in Quito, Ecuador.
+The UWG Department of Counseling, Higher Education, and Speech-Language Pathology is collaborating with an established medical service program to provide Professional Counseling and Speech Language Pathology students with a service learning and cultural immersion opportunity in Quito, Ecuador.

 Graduates student enrolled in these programs will work directly with vulnerable populations in Ecuador through the provision of mental health and speech language services, as a part of the students’ program of study.
 Students will provide these services in a variety of medical settings in both urban and rural areas of Ecuador.Learn More